chuyongli/BTC1855_Midterm/README.md

 # Correlation-branch
 Determine if weather conditions have an impact on the bike rental patterns.
 Create a correlation matrix for the new dataset using the cor() function from the corrplot package.
 Flag the highest correlations for the data science team.
 Step 1: Add a `city` column to trips dataset by performing a left join with the stations dataset, based on their station names (Make sure that the station names are either all lowercase or all uppercase so that they are standardized).
 Step 2: Determine if there are any more missing city values.
-If there are more missing city values, extract those that are missing city and are NOT missing zip code values.
-Step 3: Extract all unique city and zip code observations from the weather data.
-Step 4: Fill in the extracted missing city observations through joining them with the unique city and zip code data by the zip code column.
-It will fill in the city based on matching zip codes.
-Step 5: Combine the initially joined trips dataframe with the updated city information from the missing city observations set that was filled in Step 4.
-Step 6: Check if there are any more missing city data - if so, remove those observations.
+If there are more missing city values, remove those observations.
 Step 7: Join the trips data with the weather information.
 Step 8: Compute/summarize daily weather metrics by grouping the data by date and city.
 Make sure to convert events and cloud_cover from factor to numeric.
 Step 9: Prepare the data metrics for correlation analysis by selecting only numeric variables.